Tile backsplash installation costs$610 - $1,582

 To save money on labor costs, get at least two or three free quotes from professionals near you.
 This will help ensure you’re getting the best price for your project.

-Is it worth it to install a backsplash?
+Is it worth the cost to install a backsplash?

 A backsplash can also minimize stains and make kitchen cleanup easier (scrubbing away splashed spaghetti sauce is much easier on tile than it is on paint).
 Backsplashes also come in a variety of materials and styles, which means it can match any home design and budget.